DrYak/louvain-community/readme.txt

 -----------------------------------------------------------------------------

 Community detection
+Version 0.2 - not compatible with the previous version, see below.

 Based on the article "Fast unfolding of community hierarchies in large networks" Copyright (C) 2008 V. Blondel, J.-L. Guillaume, R. Lambiotte, E. Lefebvre